-Before you’re able to sit for the Uniform CPA Exam, the Oklahoma Accountancy Board requires candidates to have completed at least a bachelor’s degree, along with 150 semester hours of college credit from a college accredited by the U.S. Board of Education.
+Before you’re able to sit for the Uniform CPA Exam, the Oklahoma Accountancy Board requires candidates to have completed at least a Bachelor of Science in Accounting (BAcc), along with 150 semester hours of college credit from a college accredited by the U.S. Board of Education.

 Your required semester hours must include the following:

 30 semester hours of accounting courses beyond the introductory level